Provably Efficient Model-Free Algorithm for MDPs with Peak Constraints: Related Work

 \textbf{Regret Bounds for Reinforcement Learning}: Regret Analysis for the Reinforcement Learning has been considered for both the model-based approaches \cite{jaksch2010near,agrawal2017optimistic,Azar,kakade2018variance} and the model-free approaches \cite{kearns2002near,strehl2006pac,jinchi}.
 Our paper extends the epsiodic reinforcement learning setup with the addition of peak constraints.

-\textbf{Model-free Reinforcement Learning Algorithm for CMDP with Peak Constraints}: Q-learning based methods with peak constraints have been studied \cite{bouton,wang2014power}, where the Q function in each epoch is projected to the constraint set.
+\textbf{Model-free Reinforcement Learning Algorithm for CMDP with Peak Constraints}: Q-learning based methods with peak constraints has been studied \cite{bouton,wang2014power}, where the Q function in each epoch is projected to the constraint set.
 These algorithms involve knowledge of constraint functions explicitly (since projection to the constraint set is needed) to make decisions at each time.
 In contrast, we do not require knowledge of constraint function.
-Recently, based on the primal-dual method, \cite{PRIMALDUAL} proposed an algorithm with policy descent and showed that the algorithm is $1-\delta$ safe ( $P(\cap_{t\geq0}\{s_t\in\mathcal{S}_0\}\vert\pi_{\theta})\geq1-\delta$, where $\mathcal{S}_0$ is the safe region).
-Besides, \cite{ather} related CMDP with peak constraints to unconstrained zero-sum game where the objective is the Lagrangian of the optimization problem, and applied max-min Q-learning to CMDP to prove convergence.
+Recently, based on the primal-dual method, The authors of \cite{PRIMALDUAL} proposed an algorithm with policy descent and showed that the algorithm is $1-\delta$ safe ( $P(\cap_{t\geq0}\{s_t\in\mathcal{S}_0\}\vert\pi_{\theta})\geq1-\delta$, where $\mathcal{S}_0$ is the safe region).
+Besides, \cite{ather} related PCMDP to unconstrained zero-sum game where the objective is the Lagrangian of the optimization problem, and applied max-min Q-learning to PCMDP to prove convergence.
 However, none of the works in this direction have given a PAC kind of analysis for objectives and constraints, which is the focus of our paper.
 To the best of our knowledge, this paper provides the first PAC analysis for model-free reinforcement learning with peak constraints.